 Stipend amounts won’t change during the year, and employees can decide if they want to take advantage of them or not.

 Bonuses are usually based on a percentage of between 2.5 and 7.5% of an employee’s payroll, while stipend allowances are the same for all employees of the same class.
-This means that businesses have complete control over how much money is available to reimburse employees, allowing them to fit any budget.
+This means businesses have complete control over how much money is available to reimburse employees, allowing them to fit any budget.

 Stipend vs. salary increase comparison chart